Welcome to Year 6

 We will study examples of historical newspapers and explore how discoveries were reported, helping children to write with clarity, cohesion and an understanding of the period.

-Spelling - Spr 2 - Spellings will be issued weekly, based on patterns the children have learned on the Monday.
+Spelling - Sum 1 - Spellings will be issued weekly, based on patterns the children have learned on the Monday.
 These need to be practised throughout the week.

 There are also additonal spelling patterns I would like the children to revise if possible, these are found here: